dmacias28/increasing-home-values-ames-ia/README.md

 The model used in this analysis was a lasso regression model.
 It's a linear regression model that applies a penalty and shrinks predictor coefficients.
 Predictor coefficients describe the relationship between a predictor and the response, and lasso regression is helpful in identifying predictors by eliminating predictors.
 In cases such as this one, where there are an excess of features to consider, reducing the amount of predictors is beneficial, as it will allow the model to produce more accurate results.

-Through the use of LassoCV, an iterative process that returns the optimal alpha penalty term, the optimal alpha was found to be ~46.4158.
-This alpha returned a cross validation score of ~0.8384, which describes the baseline amount of variability that can be explained when applied to a new dataset.
+Through the use of LassoCV, an iterative process that returns the optimal alpha penalty term, the optimal alpha of ~46.4158 was found and applied to this analysis.

-The R2 scores, which also describes the amount of variability that can be explained, on the training and validation data were ~0.9356 and ~0.9274, respectively, meaning that the model performed better than expected and is a reasonable model to use for this analysis.
+This alpha returned R2 scores of ~0.9356 and ~0.9274, on the training and validation data, respectively.
+THese scores describe the amount of variability that can be explained with a new dataset, making it a reasonable model to use for this analysis.

 ---